 Sale, manufacture and regulation

 Despite bans in Victoria, BC, Australia and New Zealand, most countries, including the United States, have placed no regulations on the use of glue boards.
-There also is very little consumer education about these products --manufacturers and retailers provide virtually no information to alert purchasers as to the concerns that exist with the use of these devices.
+There also is very little consumer education about these products—manufacturers and retailers provide virtually no information to alert purchasers as to the concerns that exist with the use of these devices.

-If you find a glue-trapped animal
+What to do if you find a glue-trapped animal

 In all cases, please treat an animal caught on a glue board as an emergency and consult a trained professional.
 The animal should be safely contained and immediately transported to a local wildlife rehabilitator or veterinarian.